NetJets

 NetJets Inc. is an American company that sells fractional ownership shares in private business jets.

 Founded as Executive Jet Airways in 1964, it was later renamed Executive Jet Aviation.
 NetJets became the first private business jet charter and aircraft management company in the world.
 It launched its fractional ownership business in 1986 and became a subsidiary of Berkshire Hathaway in 1998.

 History

 1960s

 The company was founded in 1964 and originally known as Executive Jet Airways.
 The name was later changed to Executive Jet Aviation (EJA), and again in 2002 to NetJets, after Berkshire Hathaway purchased it in 1998.
-NetJets was the first private business jet charter and aircraft management company in the world, launching its fractional ownership business in 1986.
-The founding members of the board of directors included US Air Force generals Curtis E. LeMay and Paul Tibbets, Washington lawyer and former military pilot Bruce Sundlun, and entertainers and pilots James Stewart and Arthur Godfrey, with retired Air Force Brigadier General Olbert F. "Dick" Lassiter serving as president and chairman of the board.
+NetJets was the first private business jet charter and aircraft management company in the world.
+The idea came from retired Air Force Brigadier General Olbert F. "Dick" Lassiter, who had experience running the Air Mission Squadron, an air taxi service for the Air Force.
+The idea was to run a similar service for private companies, with a pool of corporate jets providing transportation instead of each company having to purchase and maintain their own plane.
+The founding members of the board of directors included US Air Force generals Curtis E. LeMay and Paul Tibbets, Washington lawyer and former military pilot Bruce Sundlun, and entertainers and pilots James Stewart and Arthur Godfrey, with Lassiter serving as president and chairman of the board.

-EJA initially began operations in 1964 with a fleet of ten Learjet 23 aircraft.
-Bruce Sundlun became EJA president in 1970, and Paul Tibbets became president in 1976.
+Shortly after its founding, EJA began receiving regular investments from the Pennsylvania Railroad (PRR), which were managed by accountant David Bevan.
+In June 1965, the railroad purchased a majority of shares in EJA, despite the fact that rail carriers were barred from owning air carriers by the Federal Aviation Act of 1958.
+To hide the investments from the PRR board, Bevan made the payments through a subsidiary, the American Contract Company, which he was president of.